KylefromWI/CFK-Python/README.md

 # Summer 2025 College for Teens Python Programming

-Here is an [in browser code editor](https://www.online-python.com/) we will be using to start.
+Here is an [in browser code editor](https://www.youtube.com/watch?v=dQw4w9WgXcQ) we will be using to start.

-Please tell Kyle any and all ways to improve.
-He wants this class/repo to be as useful as possible.

-Rewards will be given to anyone who finds bugs in these files.
+Please compelte [this form](https://forms.gle/azCbs9V2e5oGUAUe7) to help Kyle aim the rest of the class.

 ## Course Outline